Profile

 2. 2

-Place the wedges in a large pan, cover with water, and simmer for about 30 minutes until soft.
+Place the quince wedges in a large pan, cover with water, and simmer gently for about 30 minutes until tender.

 3. 3

-Drain the fruit and leave it to cool before passing it through a food mill to create a smooth purée.
+Drain the fruit and let it cool, then pass it through a food mill to create a smooth purée.

 4. 4

-Weigh the purée and add sugar amounting to roughly 70% of its weight, along with the vanilla and lemon juice.
+Weigh the purée and add sugar at 70% of its weight, along with the vanilla sugar and lemon juice.

 5. 5

-Cook over a low heat for around 30 minutes, stirring continuously with a wooden spoon until the mixture becomes thick, glossy and pulls away from the sides.
+Cook over a low heat for 30 minutes, stirring constantly with a wooden spoon until the mixture thickens and shines.

 6. 6

-Spoon the quince paste into moulds and leave it to cool completely.
-After 24 hours, unmould and allow it to dry in the open air for 3–4 days, turning it daily.
+Pour the quince jelly into moulds and leave to cool completely.
+After 24 hours, unmould and leave to air-dry for 3 to 4 days, turning daily.

 7. 7